shilei-massclouds/score/README.md

     KERNEL_BASE is the virtual space address for kernel image itself.
     After turning on mmu, map kernel image into this address.
-    But in fact, we compile kernel based on Model __medany__, so all
-    kernel instructions are PC-relative and they never depend on this address.

 3. Sections